Skip to Content

 The Cleveland Iron Works PS20W is the best small wood pellet heater and heats up to an advertised 800 square feet worth of room.
 Don’t let its small size fool you: it’s one of the best wood pellet heaters for the home.

-Wi-fi capacity can hook the heater up to the official app, which lets you control the heat settings and time right from your mobile device – or even your smart TV if you like.
+Wi-Fi capacity can hook the heater up to the official app, which lets you control your mobile device’s heat settings and time – or even your smart TV if you like.
 It also comes with a remote for the traditionalist.

 A 1-year warranty makes this one of the best wood pellet heaters you can select on a budget.